Xiaocong233/ApplicationProjects_ML/README.md

 - AI that reads through a corpus of text files provided on relevant topics and automatically responds to the player's query according to the best matched the sentence in the best matched text file
   - trained using nltk with files ranked based on tf-idf values and sentences ranked based on idf values and query term density
   - example:
-    - $ python questions.py corpus
+    - '''$ python questions.py corpus
       Query: What are the types of supervised learning?
-      Types of supervised learning algorithms include Active learning , classification and regression.
+      Types of supervised learning algorithms include Active learning , classification and regression.'''

-    - $ python questions.py corpus
+    - '''$ python questions.py corpus
       Query: When was Python 3.0 released?
-      Python 3.0, released in 2008, was a major revision of the language that is not completely backward-compatible, and much Python 2 code does not run unmodified on Python 3.
+      Python 3.0, released in 2008, was a major revision of the language that is not completely backward-compatible, and much Python 2 code does not run unmodified on Python 3.'''